GreenMind publishes authoritative and detailed guides to the things you're curious about.

 If you're seeking a scent for an older man, but want to keep it (very) light, you may have found what you're looking for.

-This is an unusual fragrance that strays from the typical lemon top/musk base structure that so many fragrances seem to love to follow.
+This is an unusual fragrance that strays from the typical lemon top/musk base structure that so many fragrances seem to love to follow, and this is what makes it so appealing for an older man like me.
 Chrome features bergamot and bitter citrus in its top notes, and, according to basenotes.net, such unorthodox notes as ivy and lichen in the heart.
 The base includes various woods, including sandal and rosewood.

 - Top Notes: Apple and citrus fruits